isomerpages/moe-bedoksouthsec/_ndlp/Frequently Asked Questions.md

 If the device is damaged beyond economical repair and is not covered by insurance (e.g. when negligence is involved), the replacement device will have to be paid for by the parents/student.

-14. <b>Would it not be better if the devices could be insured/have a warranty </b>
+14. <b>Would it not be better if the devices could be insured/have a warranty period of 4 years as a standard?</b>

 Extended warranty beyond 3 years for computing devices is not available in the open market.
 It would be very costly to incorporate such a requirement and it makes more economical sense to replace the device when it is beyond economical repair after 3 years.

 15. <b>Where will students store their iPads when they go for recess or PE lessons?
 Will students be allowed to store the iPads in school overnight?</b>

 The school will install lockers for students to store their iPads.
 Students are expected to secure their iPads in the lockers when they are away from their classrooms.
 Students should bring home the iPads at the end of the school day so that they can utilise the iPads for learning at home as well as to charge them for use the next day.